1app.energy blogBy 1app.energy Team6 min read

 Octopus Agile vs Go for home battery owners: which saves more?

-Agile's half-hourly pricing may beat Go on some days and regions — or cost more.
+Agile's half-hourly pricing may beat Go on some days and regions, or cost more.
 For battery homes, it depends on whether your battery can act on the prices.

 Tariff rates, eligibility rules and device integrations change over time.
 Unless a section says otherwise, numeric examples in this article are illustrative worked examples rather than a quoted supplier promise.

 Octopus Go and Octopus Agile are both designed for homes with controllable demand.
 Both reward you for using electricity when the grid is cheap and clean.
-But they work very differently — and for battery owners, the right choice depends on something most tariff comparisons do not mention: whether your battery can act on the price signals through supported controls.
+But they work very differently, and for battery owners, the right choice depends on something most tariff comparisons do not mention: whether your battery can act on the price signals through supported controls.

-What Octopus Go actually offers
+What Octopus Go offers a home battery

 Go currently gives you a fixed cheap window.
-As of 24 April 2026, Octopus's public Go page describes a 00:30 to 05:30 off-peak window every night.
+As of 17 June 2026, Octopus's public Go page describes a 00:30 to 05:30 off-peak window every night.
 Outside that window, you move back to the tariff's normal daytime rate.
 The exact unit rate varies by region and should be checked against Octopus's current quote for your postcode.

 The window is predictable, and the rate is fixed for your tariff period rather than changing every half hour.
 You can configure many batteries to charge during that window and discharge during the rest of the day, but the setup still needs checking when your tariff terms, hardware, inverter topology, or household pattern changes.